top of page

 Beach Naturais Registrain

 VAS would like to thank all of the volunteers who attended our naturalist training this year as well as all of those who returned from previous years and spent time on the beaches helping to protect our nesting birds.
-Volunteers also assisted monitors with surveys, fence and sign installation and repair throughout the season!
+Volunteers also assisted monitors with fence installation and repair, trash pickup, and sign installation throughout the season!

 bottom of page